AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod-cv25/README.md

   -f car_human_model_cavalry.bin
 ```

-For more information about how to convert your specific model, please refer to the [Ambarella documentation](https://customer.ambarella.com/ng/).
+For more information about how to convert your specific model, please refer to the documentation found in the [Ambarella toolchain](https://www.ambarella.com/technology/#cvflow).

 ### The expected output